Lawrence-le/portfolio/README.md

 ## Profile

-Experienced professional with a diverse background in real estate sales, marketing, and project management.
-Skilled in leveraging data for strategic decision-making, I specialize in crafting and implementing data strategies using SQL, Python, PowerBI, and Tableau.
+Experienced professional with expertise in Sales and Marketing, Product & Project Management, and Business & Data Analytics.

-I possess significant experience collaborating with project stakeholders across various regions, primarily focusing on the USA.
-Leading a pivotal project in the USA, I forged essential work partnerships between Japan and the American region, demonstrating my adeptness in navigating cross-cultural dynamics and fostering successful business collaborations.
-My strong communication skills were instrumental in bridging cultural gaps and ensuring effective dialogue between stakeholders, contributing to the project's success and strengthening relationships with clients and partners.
+I have extensive experience collaborating with stakeholders across regions, with a focus on the USA.
+I led a key project that forged partnerships between Japan and the USA, showcasing my skill in cross-cultural dynamics and fostering successful collaborations.
+My strong communication skills bridged cultural gaps and contributed to project success, strengthening relationships with clients and partners.

 ***